We Are Freetown

-FREETOWN COLLECTIVE is known for producing a sound that is riveting, relevant and authentic.
-As part of a wave of new calypso artists emerging from the Caribbean, the six-piece dynamic musical ensemble distinguishes itself through a unique blend of Caribbean rhythms and urban pop music.
+FREETOWN COLLECTIVE is known for producing a sound that is riveting, relevant, and authentic.
+Emerging as part of a new wave of calypso artists from the Caribbean, the six-piece dynamic musical ensemble distinguishes itself through a bold fusion of Caribbean rhythms and urban pop music.

-The band has steadily grown its global reach within the last few years.
-After a brief international tour in 2015 that saw them grace stages in Rotterdam, Edinburgh, London and Toronto, their track “Good Swimma” was remixed and renamed “Believer” by Major Lazer and Showtek and released in 2016.
+Over the past decade, the band has steadily expanded its global footprint.
+Following an international tour in 2015 that saw them perform in Rotterdam, Edinburgh, London, and Toronto, their track “Good Swimma” caught international attention.
+In 2016, the song was reimagined as “Believer” by Major Lazer and Showtek, marking a pivotal moment in the band’s rise.

 “a spiritual experience, an expression of your truest, deepest emotions: whether it’s the most joy or the most sadness you can feel.
 When we perform, there are no barriers between anyone present, the space becomes a place to rekindle love and heal old wounds, and for all hearts to let down their walls and beat as freely as they were made to.”